 2. Once you sow the grass seeds, frequent watering is needed.
 The main problem is determining how much water is correct.
 Here are some tips and tricks to remember to ease the process.

 If you overwater, you will notice puddles on the surface.
 The seeds will float, resulting in unevenly distributed seeds.
 New grass sprouts can drown because the roots won’t be able to get oxygen.
 Add overwatering at all costs!
-You should also pay attention to use a lawn spreader before watering them to achieve the best results.
+You should also pay attention to use a suitable spreader before watering them to achieve the best results.
+Please read my article about broadcast lawn spreader reviews will help you to buy the best product.

 If the seeds are on a sloped ground, you want to reduce the length of time that you water and water more frequently.
 This practice helps to reduce the amount of runoff you experience.
 Also, adding mulch over the seeds can reduce seed movement and evaporation.